HaolinZhong/My-Tech-Stack-Note/README.md

 # My-Tech-Stack-Note
-This repo saves selected note for various softwares.
+This repo saves selected note for various softwares and courses.